 The Norfolk Antiquarians of the 18th and 19th Century; e.g. Norris, Rye

-The majority of the above suggest that there was a Battle of North Walsham albeit a very one sided ‘Battle’.
+The majority suggest that there was a Battle of North Walsham albeit a very one sided ‘Battle’.
 I am in the process of analysing and evaluating all of the evidence.
 There are likely to be other sources.

 There are a 4 key facets: The movements and activities of the rebels and the Bishop’s force prior to the confrontation, the Battle itself, the Location of the Battle and the Aftermath.